alityb/stamp-lite/README.md

 This repo is a small research prototype based on
 **“STAMP: Spatial-Temporal Adapter with Multi-Head Pooling” (ML4H 2025)**.

-The goal is to **understand the architecture by rebuilding it**, not to reproduce reported numbers.

 ---

 ## Context